Oklahoma Court Records

 Sealing and Expunging Criminal Records in Oklahoma

-An expungement order seals a criminal record and makes it confidential to the public, making it easier for a past defendant or offender to access life and career opportunities.
-However, Oklahoma courts can only expunge a criminal record if the petitioner qualifies for expungement under 22 Okla.
+A criminal record does not have to be permanent.
+In Oklahoma, state laws allow for expungement in qualifying cases.
+An expungement order seals the affected criminal record, making it confidential to the public and easier for a past defendant or offender to access life and career opportunities.
+However, Oklahoma courts may only expunge a criminal record if the petitioner qualifies for expungement under 22 Okla.
 Stat.
 Ann. § 18.
 Records that may be expunged include certain criminal records, arrest records, court records, and juvenile records.

 The Difference Between Sealing and Expunging Criminal Records